kyranet/komada-docs/creating-commands.md

   extendedHelp: "",
 };
 ```

 > Tip: If you need something created before the command is ever ran, you can specify
 exports.init = (client) => {...} to make Komada run that portion of code beforehand.

 `[...args]` represents a variable number of arguments give when the command is
 run.
 The name of the arguments in the array (and their count) is determined
 by the `usage` property and its given arguments.

+For more information on arguments, see [Command Arguments](./command-arguments.md).